ropensci/roweb/_posts/2014-10-23-introducing-rocker.md

 source](https://github.com/docker/docker/tree/master/LICENSE) application
 and service, which is seeing interest across a number of areas.
 It uses recent Linux kernel features (containers, namespaces) to shield processes.
-While its use (superficially) resembles the use of virtual machines, it is _much more lightweight_ as it operates at the level of a single process (rather than an emulation of an entire OS layer).
-This also allows it to start almost instantly, require very little resources and hence permit an order of magnitude more deployments per host than a virtual machine.
+While its use (superficially) resembles the use <!-- s/the use/that of --> of virtual machines, it is _much more lightweight_ as it operates at the level of a single process (rather than an emulation of an entire OS layer).
+This also allows it to start almost instantly, require very little resources and hence permit <!-- s/permit/permits --> an order of magnitude more deployments per host than a virtual machine.

 [Docker](http://www.docker.com) offers a standard interface